iot-for-all/iotc-query/README.md

 # iotc-query
-A Companion Experience using CRA, IoT Central "styles" and Fluent UI controls/icons to demonstrate how to query and visualize IoT Central data using the (Alpha) Public Query APIs
+A Companion Experience using CRA, IoT Central "styles" and Fluent UI controls/icons to demonstrate how to query and visualize IoT Central data using the (Private Preview) Query APIs

 # Installing, building and running the codebase